Department of Languages, Cultures and Religions

 The Foreign Language Institute

 By combining students and instructional resources from Missouri State University and other area universities, the Foreign Language Institute (FLI) allows students to study languages that otherwise might not be available in the region.
 Missouri State University students may enroll in and receive academic credit for FLI courses in less commonly taught and critical languages, such as Arabic, Chinese, Italian, Japanese, Korean, Russian, and Portuguese.
-The FLI is jointly administered by the Department of World Languages and Cultures and International Programs.
+The FLI is jointly administered by the Department of Languages, Cultures and Religions and International Programs.

 Program requirements and restrictions